-The design of the SSBN(X), now being developed (see Figure 2), will reflect the following:
+The design of the Columbia class, now being developed (see Figure 2), will reflect the following:

-- The SSBN(X) is to be designed for a 42-year expected service life.18 - Unlike the Ohio-class design, which requires a mid-life nuclear refueling,19 the SSBN(X) is to be equipped with a life-of-the-ship nuclear fuel core (a nuclear fuel core that is sufficient to power the ship for its entire expected service life).20 Although the SSBN(X) will not need a mid-life nuclear refueling, it will still need a mid-life non-refueling overhaul (i.e., an overhaul that does not include a nuclear refueling) to operate over its full 42-year life. - The SSBN(X) is to be equipped with an electric-drive propulsion train, as opposed to the mechanical-drive propulsion train used on other Navy submarines.
-The electric-drive system is expected to be quieter (i.e., stealthier) than a mechanical-drive system.21 - The SSBN(X) is to have SLBM launch tubes that are the same size as those on the Ohio class (i.e., tubes with a diameter of 87 inches and a length sufficient to accommodate a D-5 SLBM). - The SSBN(X) will have a beam (i.e., diameter)22 of 43 feet, compared to 42 feet on the Ohio-class design,23 and a length of 560 feet, the same as that of the Ohio-class design.24 - Instead of 24 SLBM launch tubes, as on the Ohio-class design, the SSBN(X) is to have 16 SLBM launch tubes.
+- The Columbia class is to be designed for a 42-year expected service life.20 - Unlike the Ohio-class design, which requires a midlife nuclear refueling,21 the Columbia class is to be equipped with a life-of-the-ship nuclear fuel core (a nuclear fuel core that is sufficient to power the ship for its entire expected service life).22 Although the Columbia class will not need a midlife nuclear refueling, it will still need a midlife nonrefueling overhaul (i.e., an overhaul that does not include a nuclear refueling) to operate over its full 42-year life. - The Columbia class is to be equipped with an electric-drive propulsion train, as opposed to the mechanical-drive propulsion train used on other Navy submarines.
+The electric-drive system is expected to be quieter (i.e., stealthier) than a mechanical-drive system.23 - The Columbia class is to have SLBM launch tubes that are the same size as those on the Ohio class (i.e., tubes with a diameter of 87 inches and a length sufficient to accommodate a D-5 SLBM). - The Columbia class will have a beam (i.e., diameter)24 of 43 feet, compared to 42 feet on the Ohio-class design,25 and a length of 560 feet, the same as that of the Ohio-class design.26 - Instead of 24 SLBM launch tubes, as on the Ohio-class design, the Columbia class is to have 16 SLBM launch tubes.
 (For further discussion of the decision to equip the boat with 16 tubes rather than 20, see Appendix D.)

-18 Rear Admiral David Johnson, briefing to Naval Submarine League Annual Symposium [on] Expanding Undersea Dominance, October 23, 2014, briefing slide 19.
+20 Rear Admiral David Johnson, briefing to Naval Submarine League Annual Symposium [on] Expanding Undersea Dominance, October 23, 2014, briefing slide 19.
 See also William Baker et al., "Design for Sustainment: The Ohio Replacement Submarine," Naval Engineers Journal, September 2015: 89-96.

-19 As mentioned earlier (see "Current Ohio-Class SSBNs"), the Ohio-class boats receive a mid-life nuclear refueling overhaul, called an Engineered Refueling Overhaul (ERO), which includes both a nuclear refueling and overhaul work on the ship that is not related to the nuclear refueling.
+21 As mentioned earlier (see "Current Ohio-Class SSBNs"), the Ohio-class boats receive a midlife nuclear refueling overhaul, called an Engineered Refueling Overhaul (ERO), which includes both a nuclear refueling and overhaul work on the ship that is not related to the nuclear refueling.

-20 U.S. Navy, Report to Congress on Annual Long-Range Plan for Construction of Naval Vessels for FY 2011, February 2010, p.
+22 U.S. Navy, Report to Congress on Annual Long-Range Plan for Construction of Naval Vessels for FY 2011, February 2010, p.
 5. The two most recent classes of SSNs-the Seawolf (SSN-21) and Virginia (SSN-774) class boats-are built with cores that are expected to be sufficient for their entire 33-year expected service lives.

-21 Source: Rear Admiral David Johnson, briefing to Naval Submarine League Annual Symposium [on] Expanding Undersea Dominance, October 23, 2014, briefing slide 19.
+23 Source: Rear Admiral David Johnson, briefing to Naval Submarine League Annual Symposium [on] Expanding Undersea Dominance, October 23, 2014, briefing slide 19.
 See also the spoken testimony of Admiral Kirkland Donald, Deputy Administrator for Naval Reactors, and Director, Naval Nuclear Propulsion, National Nuclear Security Administration, at a March 30, 2011, hearing before the Strategic Forces Subcommittee of the Senate Armed Services Committee, as shown in the transcript of the hearing, and Dave Bishop, "What Will Follow the Ohio Class?"
 U.S. Naval Institute Proceedings, June 2012: 31; and Sam LaGrone and Richard Scott, "Strategic Assets: Deterrent Plans Confront Cost Challenges," Jane's Navy International, December 2011: 16.

-22 Beam is the maximum width of a ship.
+24 Beam is the maximum width of a ship.
 For Navy submarines, which have cylindrical hulls, beam is the diameter of the hull.